google/codeworld/RequirementChecker.md

   include allowing something to be repeated (so a function definition could have an arbitrary number of arguments or guards), etc.

-- Style constraints.  e.g., all top-level definitions must have type declarations.
-Or all lines must be 80 characters or less.
+- Other style constraints.  e.g., all top-level definitions must have type declarations.

-- No warnings.
-Alternatively, no warnings of specific types.

 - Forbidden imported symbols or modules.
 By whitelist or blacklist.
   Exceptions should be allowed for specific definitions (usually